Shutterstock Editor launched

 Shutterstock's new editing tool can be launched from their regular website whenever a customer opens an image detail page and is free to use.
 You can check out more about it here.

-Here is a short video how the new Shutterstock editor works:
+Here is a short video of how the new Shutterstock editor works:

 Within the tool, customers are able to change the image found to fit their immediate needs by cropping it to the desired size and apply filters to change the color and mood of an image immediately and before actually downloading the image.